klaudia102/ewakuacja1942/README.md

 ## Usage

-Please put name, surname or name of unit in 'search' field and press 'szukaj' button.
+Please put the name, surname, or name of the unit in the 'search' field and press 'szukaj' button.
 You will be presented with records containing wanted words.

 ## Credits